 - 5.19 There are licences for the dredging of up to 9 Mt of sand & gravel off the coast of the East Anglia on an annual basis.
 Although a significant proportion of this total is dredged, the vast majority of this is landed in London, or sent to London by rail having been landed elsewhere.
-This is due to the lack of indigenous supplies of aggregates in London. - 5.20 Although it is not possible to reveal the precise tonnages of marine dredged sand and gravel sold in Suffolk due to commercial confidentiality, it is not very significant compared to the overall level of licenced resources. - 5.21 Generally speaking, planning permission is not required for wharves or railheads handling sand and gravel subject to the requirements of the Town and Country General Permitted Development Order, for example where significant infrastructure is required. - 5.22 All aggregates railheads and wharves handling marine dredged sand & gravel are safeguarded within the Plan from other forms of competing development.
+This is due to the lack of indigenous supplies of aggregates in London. - 5.20 Although it is not possible to reveal the precise tonnages of marine dredged sand and gravel sold in Suffolk due to commercial confidentiality, it is not very significant compared to the overall level of licenced resources. - 5.21 Generally speaking planning permission is not required for wharves or railheads handling sand and gravel except where significant infrastructure is required. - 5.22 All aggregates railheads and wharves handling marine dredged sand & gravel are safeguarded within the Plan from other forms of competing development.